HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 #### Patient-specific scopes

 Patient-specific scopes allow access to specific data about a single patient.
-*Which* patient is not specified here: clinical data scopes are all about *what* and not *who* which is handled in the next section.
+*Which* patient is not specified here: FHIR Resource scopes are all about *what* and not *who* which is handled in the next section.
 Patient-specific scopes start with `patient/`.
 Note that some EHRs may not enable access to all related resources (for